jameslamb/conference-notes/ODSC/odsc-east-2021.md

 * you can also share a single cell and send it to someone
     - you could share the code or share the cell as a little bit of HTML
 * if you run a cell like `!pip install <whatever>`, DeepNote won't let you.
 It will force you to update a `requirements.txt` file
-* you can even get kicked to a text editor with a Dockefile
+* you can even get kicked to a text editor with a Dockerfile
 * you can click a little clock and say "schedule this notebook"
     - you can even sign up to get a PDF of the notebook emailed to you after each run